Transipedia/kmerexplor/README.md

 - `H2AFJ` : seq_id
 - `ENST00000501744.2.fa.kmer58` : seq_def (not used)

 __Warning__ : `config.yaml` file must refer to the same categories than tags file, otherwise KmerExploR does not display results (`Histone` in the example).

+**Notice** : the description of a set of tags can can be displayed on the main home page by creating a markdown file of the same name, suffixed with ``.md`` (eg: my-tags.tsv -> my-tags.md).

 ### --config config.yaml